-The following information is found in the student handbook that is available to all students or at the bookstore.
+The following information is found in the student handbook here.
 This page is dedicated specifically to safety and security specific information The handbook includes more detailed policies and procedures that may not be listed below.
 Questions about other policies can be directed to Student Life.

 Corban is in compliance with federal drug-free campus and workplace legislation.
-Smoking and consumption of alcohol are not permitted on campus by visitors or guests.
+Smoking and consumption of alcohol, marijuana, or controlled substances are not permitted on campus by students, employees, visitors, or guests.

-All local, state, and federal laws pertaining to weapons, explosives, and fireworks apply to student, staff, faculty, and visitors to Corban University.
-In addition, the following polices and regulations are in place at Corban:
+All local, State, and Federal laws pertaining to weapons, explosives, and fireworks apply to student, staff, faculty, and visitors to Corban University.
+In addition, the following policies and regulations are in place at Corban.

-Failure to abide by these polices may result in immediate criminal, civil, charges and/ or sanctions or dismissal from the University.
+- Failure to abide by these policies may result in immediate criminal, civil, charges and/or sanctions or dismissal from the University.
+For questions regarding these policies call 503-510- 6430 or email firstname.lastname@example.org.

 During registration you will receive a student ID card to be used for identification, meals in the dining hall, library use, and admission to athletic, cultural and other events.
 There is a $10 replacement charge for lost cards.
 Lost cards should be reported to the Information Services Office where you may apply for a replacement.
 Students should be prepared to show ID to Campus Safety Officers upon request.